Deuxmoi: The Mystery Gossip Queen Exposing Celebs During the Pandemic

 “I had one publicist, one reality star, and two people who dated offspring of celebrities reach out.
 That’s it,” she maintains.

 Deuxmoi says that she doesn’t post the location photos in real time, because she’s “not trying to create mass hysteria or trying to put anyone in danger whatsoever,” and though she insists that the account is “not trying to shame anyone,” there does appear to be a social-responsibility element to the IG tabloid proceedings.
-She typically notes whether a celeb was spotted going maskless—as in the case of Senator Lindsey Graham (R-SC), who was caught without a mask at an airport (“The person said that he was asked to put a mask on—and refused,” notes Deuxmoi), or if they’ve been flouting any and all COVID-19 guidelines, like Barstool Sports founder Dave Portnoy, who was spotted multiple times partying maskless with groups of people in the Hamptons before (and after) he came down with the coronavirus.
+She typically notes whether a celeb was spotted going maskless—as in the case of Sen. Graham (R-SC), who was caught without a mask at an airport, or if they’ve been flouting any and all COVID-19 guidelines, like Barstool Sports founder Dave Portnoy, who was spotted multiple times partying maskless with groups of people in the Hamptons before (and after) he came down with the coronavirus, according to photographs sent in by tipsters.

 “He was in Florida, he was in Nantucket, then he was in the Hamptons, and he was in the city, so who knows how many people he spread it to,” says Deuxmoi.
 “And he was definitely out in public before his ‘quarantine’ was over.
 And the mask was hanging off his face.”